astravant/digital-garden-jekyll/_notes/daily-notes.md

 - People don't value what they don't fight for.
 1. Love is everything
 2. The secret to living is giving (to give you have to keep growing)
-3. When your suffering you're obsessing about yourself, how you have less or lost love or a material thing.
+3. When you're suffering you're obsessing about yourself, how you have less or lost love or a material thing.
 All suffering is about self, so shift your view and start appreciating things outside yourself.
 > Some people are praying for the things you take for granted.

 - Manage expectations